-Get the full Guatemalan experience with our hotel deals and packages!
+Get the full Tikal experience with our Guatemala hotel deals and packages!
 Explore the lush jungle in completely unique ways: take a guided tour with a knowledgeable expert of the nearby ruins, ride through the forest canopy on a zip line, take a horseback riding tour, ride a bicycle through the jungle, and so much more.

 Our most famous and spectacular hotel package for the most-visited site in Guatemala.
 Follow our guide through dark forest, climb the highest temple in Tikal, Temple IV, and experience the awakening of the jungle.
 Listen to the sounds of the animals as a new day dawns over this majestic city, as the sun spills over a spectacular view over the Peten Jungle.
 This is followed by the regular tour of the most important temples of Tikal.